ev3dev/ev3dev.github.io/docs/tutorials/connecting-to-the-internet-via-usb.md

     to fix it.
     {:class="alert alert-warning"}

+    1. On the EV3, first verify that the CDC driver is enabled.
+In brickman, open the *Wireless and Networks* menu and select *USB*.
+Make sure *CDC* is selected and active.

         {% include screenshot.html source="/images/brickman/usb-cdc-active.png" %}

     2. On your Mac, open up *System Preferences* and select *Network*.